 Low back pain is one of the most common musculoskeletal diagnoses in the world.
 The low back is typically considered the lumbar spine region, but it is also important to remember the pelvis and the hips influence motion at the low back.
-After an injury or experiencing pain in this region, motion in this area can get, ‘out of whack’.
+After an injury or experiencing pain in this region, motion in this area can get, ‘out of whack’ and you may feel like your alignment is off or your pelvis is tilted too much.
 This can lead to changes in body awareness and as a protective mechanism, the body may move in a more rigid pattern, thus less dissociation from joint to joint.
 This can lead to someone having difficulty with performing and controlling pelvic tilting.
 In these scenarios, you have to go back to the basics to retrain the foundations for healthy movement and improving body awareness.
-This article describes three exercises to help retrain low back movement and pelvic tilting.
+This article describes exercises that will help you fix your pelvic tilt!

 Intro To Pelvic Tilting

 The lumbar spine articulates with the sacrum and pelvis, which collectively is the lumbopelvic region.
-Learning how to dissociate movement in this region via pelvic tilting can really help someone experiencing low back pain or discomfort.
+Learning how to dissociate movement in this region via pelvic tilting can really help someone with body awareness as well as someone who is experiencing low back pain or discomfort.
 We always want to promote motion, but we want to learn to control that movement.
 Learning how to perform pelvic tilting can be challenging, but laying flat on your back is a great place to start.
 When trying to teach someone a new movement, you want to limit the degrees of freedom.
-Supine (laying on your back) is excellent because the upper body is supported and there are less moving parts.
+Supine (laying on your back) is excellent because the upper body is supported and there are fewer moving parts.

 The next progression for pelvic tilting is moving to a quadruped position on your hands and knees.
 This is also a great exercise prior to squatting as it limits the degrees of freedom at the ankle and knee.
 This will promote optimal motor learning directed at maintaining the right pelvic tilt position prior to standing squats.